Ka-Glom!: Time Attack

 In Time Attack, play is against a 3, 5 or 8-minute timer to try to accumulate as many points as possible.

 Puzzle Mode

 In Puzzle Mode, preset situations exist that need a specific configuration to cause explosions to clear the screen fully.
 Finishing all puzzles will unlock some secret modes.

 Network Mode

-In versions that support Network Mode, players can download a daily solvable puzzle, view posted high scores, and join contests.
+In versions that support Network Mode, players could download a daily solvable puzzle, view posted high scores, and join contests.